 The fair value of financial assets and liabilities may be determined in whole or part using a valuation technique based on assumptions that are not supported by prices from observable current market transactions in the same instrument or based on available observable market data and changing these assumptions will change the resultant estimate of fair value.
-For those financial assets and liabilities that are valued using unobservable inputs, the net potential impact of using reasonable possible alternative assumptions for the valuations, including significant unobservable inputs, was not material as of December 2020, December 2019 and January 1, 2019 as the company's level 3 debt securities issued are economically hedged with OTC derivatives.
+For those financial assets and liabilities that are valued using unobservable inputs, the net potential impact of using reasonable possible alternative assumptions for the valuations, including significant unobservable inputs, was not material as of both December 2021 and December 2020 as the company's level 3 debt securities issued are economically hedged with OTC derivatives.